Constraining accretion efficiency in massive binary stars with LIGO-Virgo black holes: Results

 \subsection{Merger Rate Density}

 Figure~\ref{fig:MRD} shows the merger rate density evolution of a selection of our models.
 The value of $\alpha_{\rm CE}$ has a strong impact on the merger rate, as already discussed in \cite{santoliquido2020b}: small values of $\alpha_{\rm CE}$ lead to a higher local merger rate density of BBHs and to a steeper slope with redshift.
+The main reason is that smaller values of $\alpha_{\rm CE}$ are associated with shorter delay times between the formation and the merger of the BBH (Appendix~\ref{sec:appendix}).
+Hence, BBHs merge more efficiently if $\alpha_{\rm CE}$ is low and the peak of the merger rate is close to the peak of the metal-dependent star formation rate density.
+Actually, the peak of the merger rate density lies at higher redshift ($z\sim{}3-4$) than the one of the cosmic star formation rate density ($z\sim{}2$, \citealt{madau2017}), because the majority of BBH mergers are associated with metal-poor stars ($Z\leq{}0.002$), whose formation peaks at higher redshift.
+In contrast, larger values of $\alpha{}_{\rm CE}$ are associated with a lower merger efficiency and longer delay times (Appendix~\ref{sec:appendix}): a larger fraction of BBHs born at high redshift merge in the local Universe.

 The Figure shows that the accretion efficiency also influences the merger rate: small values of $f_{\rm MT}$ lead to smaller BBH merger rate densities, especially for large values of $\alpha_{\rm CE}$.
+This happens because lower values of $f_{\rm MT}$ yield smaller BBHs, which are associated with longer coalescence timescales [$t_{\rm GW}\propto{}m_1^{-1}\,{}m_2^{-1}\,{}(m_1+m_2)^{-1}$, \citealt{peters1964}].